andreasdominik/NNHelferlein.jl/docs/src/index.md

                    Dense(512, 10, actf=identity))
 end
 ```
-Of course the model may be configured with by giving the constructor
+Of course the model may be configured by giving the constructor
 more parameters.
 Also the code may be written better organised by combining
 layers to `Chains`.